About NRI

 Preserving and Promoting the Legacy of William F. Buckley Jr.

 Since 1955, National Review magazine has defined the modern conservative movement and enjoyed the broadest allegiance of American conservatives.
+Read the magazine’s mission and values statement here.
 National Review Institute was founded by William F. Buckley Jr. as a nonprofit, 501(c)(3) charitable organization in 1991.
 NRI’s mission is to preserve and promote Buckley’s legacy, support the National Review mission, and advance the principles of a free society through educational and outreach programs.

 Bill Buckley sought to preserve and buttress the foundations of our free society and to conserve our inheritance from America’s Founders.
 NRI supports conservative writers and their ideas on how to guard and build on our country’s strengths, core principles, and freedoms, how to revitalize and add vigor and practical application to our conservative convictions, and how to better influence our culture while opposing its determined foes.